datahub-project/datahub/docs/modeling/metadata-model.md

 By moving to this format, evolving the Metadata Model becomes much easier.
 Adding Entities & Aspects becomes a matter of adding a to the YAML configuration, instead of creating new Snapshot / Aspect files.

-> New to [PDL](https://linkedin.github.io/rest.li/pdl_schema) files?
-Don't fret.
-They are just a way to define a JSON document "schema" for Aspects in DataHub.
-All Data ingested to DataHub's Metadata Service is validated against a PDL schema, with each @Aspect corresponding to a single schema.
-Structurally, PDL is quite similar to [Protobuf](https://developers.google.com/protocol-buffers) and conveniently maps to JSON.

 ## Exploring DataHub's Metadata Model